 This policy applies to all pupils and staff of Abbot's Hill, including EYFS.
-The document has been reviewed in the context of the publication of the Ofsted Review of sexual abuse in schools and colleges, providing consideration of note 99 in the ISI Commentary on the Regulatory Requirements and ISI update to schools September 2022.
+The document has been reviewed in the context of the publication of the Ofsted Review of sexual abuse in schools and colleges, providing consideration of ISI Framework 23.